sebw/blog.wains.be/content/posts/2019/2019-12-11-my-linux-desktop-environment.md

 ---
 date: 2019-12-11
-title: "My Linux Desktop Environment"
+title: "★ My Linux Desktop Environment"
 ---

 I have used Linux as a desktop environment since about 2006, mostly with Gnome or Cinnamon.